How to Apply

 Funding and eligibility

-Fully-funded studentships are available at the UK Home rate and international rate:
+Fully-funded studentships are available at the UK Home rate:

 All applicants must have or expect to obtain a first-class degree (2.1 or equivalent) in an appropriate engineering or science discipline.